1. Ensure Safety

 3. Call for Help

-Call 911 or your local emergency number to summon professional medical assistance.
+Call 911 or emergency services immediately for electrical injuries, especially if the shock involved high voltage, lightning, loss of consciousness, chest pain, abnormal breathing, visible burns, or any change in heart rhythm.
 Provide clear and detailed information about the situation, including the location, nature of the injury, and the victim's current condition.
 Mention that the injury is due to an electrical burn, as this information is crucial for the responding medical team.
 Follow the dispatcher's instructions, and stay on the line if needed.

 4. Cool the Burn